With great beard comes great beard maintenance responsibility.

 I love the color and feel of the pear wood handle in this beard grooming brush.
 It fits perfectly in the palm which makes it easy to brush out that beard and get the oil distributed.
 The density of the bristles is just right, too.
 Too often the bristles are packed too tightly together which doesn’t allow for the strands of hair to pass through.
 These do a nice job of running easily through even thick beards.

 If you are looking for a vegan or Halal beard brush then a special mention of Golden Beards Vegan Beard Brush from Amazon.com is in order.

 Step Six: Trim Your Beard

-How to trim a beard evenly with scissors or with a trimmer is a bit tricky.
+How to trim a beard evenly with scissors or with a trimmer is a bit tricky beard maintenance process.
 The first thing to do is make sure it is washed, fully dry and combed before starting this beard grooming procedure.

 If your beard is long, but not so long you need to go freehand, you can use beard trimmers with an attachment comb at the longest length and just go over your entire beard this way.
 Comb it out and away from your body to get the hairs all cut evenly.

 If your beard is too long to go over with an attachment you will need to freehand it.
 This is where it gets interesting.

 To shape a long beard takes a steady hand, especially when using electric trimmers.
 Again, comb out your beard so it has all the strands sticking straight out.
 Then, using a mirror, just start by going along and lightly get the ends, making a smooth edge of the beard.
 Do this all the way around and then use your brush to shape it to see if the length works.
 Repeat the process if it seems too long.
 It takes time and patience to do this without making an uneven beard trim.

 If you don’t think your hand is very steady, then use some beard trimming scissors from Amazon.com.